 Microsoft has offered royalty-free licensing of the relevant JPEG XR patents under their Microsoft Community Promise program.
 Microsoft promises not to sue developers who implement the full open specification.
 But some members of the open source software community have problems with the legalese wording of the Community Promise, and don’t trust Microsoft to keep their (weasel) word.
 However, Microsoft’s control of those patents may actually work in JPEG XR’s favor.
 Their armada of lawyers stand ready to torpedo anyone who threatens a “submarine” attack.

-Despite the evangelism and the prestigious international recognition, JPEG XR doesn’t seem have garnered much support outside of Microsoft.
-Their Expression Studio Web design suite can create the files, and the media viewers included with Vista and later versions of Windows can read them.
-Versions 9 and later of Internet Explorer also include native support.
+Despite a decade of evangelism and the prestigious international recognition, JPEG XR doesn’t seem have garnered much support outside of Microsoft.
+Microsoft’s current Edge browser, as well as Versions 9 and later of Internet Explorer, are the only browsers that can display JPEG XR images.
+Microsoft’s Expression Studio Web design suite can create the files, and the media viewers included with Windows since Vista can display them.
 The only non-Microsoft applications I’m aware of are the freeware viewer/editors IrfanView and Paint.NET, which offer optional plug-ins that can read JPEG XR files.

-I’ve found that the Microsoft plug-in’s lossless compression produces files similar in size to the JPEG 2000 plug-in included with Photoshop.
+I’ve found that the Microsoft plug-in’s lossless compression produces files similar in size to those produced by Photoshop’s JPEG 2000 plug-in (the JPEG 2000 version is very slightly smaller).
 But it reads and writes the files significantly faster, which might make it an attractive alternative if you don’t need multiple alpha channels.
 I can’t say which of these similar formats is more likely to be supported (and thus, readable) over the long term.

-Despite Microsoft’s marketing clout, JPEG XR— under any of its various designations— is clearly facing the same uphill battle JPEG 2000 had, to convince users that it offers significant and valuable advantages over established and entirely adequate formats.
-The evangelists also have the particular challenge of selling it to an inherently skeptical community.
-Many photographers and graphic designers are loyal Apple Macintosh users, who are inherently resistant to any proprietary Microsoft “solution.”
-The future of either new JPEG format— or of WebP, Google’s JPEG replacement— may thus come down to whether Apple eventually decides it’s in their interest to embrace one or more of them.
+Despite Microsoft’s marketing clout, JPEG XR is clearly facing the same uphill battle JPEG 2000 had, to convince users that it offers significant and valuable advantages over established and entirely adequate formats.
+Microsoft’s evangelist also has the particular challenge of selling it to an inherently skeptical community.
+Many photographers and graphic designers are fiercely loyal Apple Macintosh users, who are inherently resistant to any proprietary Microsoft “solution.”
+The future of either new JPEG format— or of Google’s JPEG replacement, WebP— may thus come down to whether Apple eventually decides it’s in their interest to actively promote one or more of them.

 Like JPEG and PNG, WebP is limited to 8 bits per color channel.
 The current specification includes support for metadata, color profiles, alpha channels, and animation, and provides lossless as well as lossy compression.

 It’s difficult to predict whether Google will be any more successful than Microsoft or the JPEG 2000 group at replacing the aging JPEG standard.
 Google has encouraged developers by releasing the WebP specification and reference code as open source.
 They may yet persuade Mozilla to support WebP in Firefox.
 Google added alpha channels to the specification specifically to address Mozilla’s complaint about their absence.
-But Microsoft seems unlikely to support WebP in Internet Explorer or its successor, Edge.
-They’re promoting JPEG XR, their own competing solution to the problem WebP is supposed to solve.
+But Microsoft seems unlikely to support WebP in Edge, as JPEG XR is Microsoft’s proprietary solution to the problems WebP is supposed to solve.